-Some of the common paediatric conditions associated with significant physical disabilities are cerebral palsy, neuromuscular diseases such as muscular dystrophy, and spina bifida.
+Some of the common paediatric conditions associated with significant physical disabilities include cerebral palsy, neuromuscular diseases such as muscular dystrophy and spina bifida.
 The universal problems faced by the patient and caregivers include ambulation or mobility, as well as activities of daily living.
-Some of these children also have cognitive dysfunction, making rehabilitation and long term care a much more challenging task.
-The comprehensive management of children with physical disabilities include regular physical therapy, use of orthotic appliances (splints), and appropriate ambulatory aids such as rollators or Kaye-walkers, quadsticks and elbow crutches.
-Inputs from the occupational therapist together with the use of appropriate assistive device, such as splints and Lycra body suits, may help towards functional gains in the motor skills.
+Some of these children also have cognitive dysfunction making rehabilitation and long term care a much more challenging task.
+The comprehensive management of children with physical disabilities include regular physical therapy, use of orthotic appliances (splints), appropriate ambulatory aids such as Kaye-walkers and many other newer and special gait trainers, quad-sticks and elbow crutches.
+In the last decade, there has been considerable interest in the use of body weight-supported and robotic-assisted treadmill training to help improve mobility.
+Rehabilitative training could be encouraged by the concomitant use of virtual reality interactive stimulation (computer games).
+These initiatives are promising but showed varying outcomes.
+In this era of techno-wizardry, physical rehabilitation and exercise intensity can easily be monitored and the intervention stepped up sequentially using waist or wrist band pedometers.
+Inputs from the occupational therapist together with the use of appropriate assistive device such as splints and Lycra body suits may help towards functional gains in the motor skills.

 For children with mental disability, there is significant limitation in intellectual functioning, and adaptive behaviour as expressed in conceptual, social, and practical adaptive skills.
-Mental retardation, as confirmed through standardised tests of intelligence and adaptive behaviour, is thought to be present if a child has an intelligent quotient (IQ) score of 70 or below, with a significant deficit in at least one area of adaptive behaviour1.
-For most of these infants with global developmental delay and children with mental disability, the early intervention programme in at-risk children (EIPIC), followed by special education using individualised education programmes, serve to maximise their educational potential.
+Mental retardation, as confirmed through standardised tests of intelligence and adaptive behaviour, is thought to be present if a child has an intelligent quotient (IQ) score of 70 or below with a significant deficit in at least one area of adaptive behaviour1.
+For most of these infants with global developmental delay and children with mental disability, the early intervention programme in at-risk children (EIPIC) followed by special education using individualised education programmes serve to maximise their educational potential.
 For autistic children with problems in social interaction and communication as well as marked restriction of interests and activities, special education is available in special schools and resource centres.
-There is some evidence for the use of intensive applied behavioural analysis2 in the kindergarten and school setting to help ameliorate some of the autistic behaviours, as well as improve the IQ and adaptive functioning.
+There is some evidence for the use of intensive applied behavioural analysis2 in the kindergarten and school setting to help ameliorate some the autistic behaviours, as well as improve the IQ and adaptive functioning.

-CONDITIONS WITH PHYSICAL DISABILITY IN INFANTS AND CHILDREN
+CONDITIONS WITH PHYSICAL DISABILIY IN INFANTS AND CHILDREN